 Josef Sölken GmbH & Co.
 KG Leuchtenfabrik was founded in january 1950 as a family business.
 Over the years they produced and sold many lamps.
 Many of them were also sold by Massive from Belgium.
 The company Sölken was declared bankrupt in 2001, it had been in trouble for some time.
 Sölken-Leuchten was a client of OMI and used OMI parts for most of their lamps with some joints in it.

 The Briloner lighting company owned by the Hustadt family has taken over the high-voltage system and in the low-cost Soelken systems compatible systems.
 The rest of the company was acquired by S-Leuchten Verwaltungs GmbH, also from Arnsberg.
 Today Sölken-Leuchten is owned by Stefan Schrader from Lichtservice Schrader in Hamburg.

 The OMI company is Otto Meinzer GmbH & Co Metallwarenfabrik from Iserlohn in Germany (Otto Meinzer Iserlohn).
 It is a manufacturer of chromed brass joints for the lighting industry.
 The joints are marked with the OMI mark.
 The company was founded more than 50 years ago.
 They never produced lighting.

-Companies that use OMI parts are among others: Atelje Lyktan Sweden, Massive Belgium, Fase, Hustadt Leuchten, Abo Randers Denmark and many more.
+Companies that uses OMI parts are among others: Atelje Lyktan Sweden, Massive Belgium, Fase, Spain.
+Hala, The Netherlands, Hustadt Leuchten, Germany, Abo Randers Denmark and many others.